Learn Butterfly Names in English with Descriptions

 Peacock Butterfly

-This butterfly makes a hissing sound when they are alarmed or surprised.
-The color is a mix of purple, grey, and brown.
-We can find this type in Europe, Japan, and some parts of Asia.
+Peacock butterflies make a hissing sound when they are alarmed or surprised.
+Their coloration is a mix of purple, grey, and brown.
+They are found in Europe, Japan, and some parts of Asia.

 Queen Alexandra Birdwing Butterfly